 By lustre I mean reduced pigment or clay paste lustre.
-Commonly called “Arabian”, “Persian”, or even "smoked lustre", its origins can be traced to the Middle East and the 9th century AD.
+Sometimes called “Arabian”, “Persian”, or even "smoked lustre", its origins can be traced to the Middle East and the 9th century AD.
 It is thought that the technology had developed from glass workers who had discovered that metal oxides could be used to stain glass.
 The alkaline and lead based glazes in use at the time were receptive to the formation of lustre.

 As an expressive medium lustre has defied large scale production methods.
 There are good reasons why this is so.
 After the pottery has been made and glazed in a conventional way, it must then be subjected to an additional firing that carries a great risk of failure.
 Cipriano Piccolpasso statement that “oft times of 100 pieces of ware tried in the fire, scarce 6 are good” remains as true today as when the statement was made 500 years ago.